Emmotes/ic_spoilers/docs/apothecary_notary.md

 - We will be able to convert potion types to other types.
 For example - Firebreath to Speed.
 We've been told this will require the currency item.
 - We will be able to purchase the contents of chests directly with gems - skipping the buying of chests and then the opening of said chests.
 Apparently this will also automatically convert any bounty contracts we would have gotten directly into tokens.
 We don't know how well this will play with the auto-spend when an event ends.
 - This system will not interact with legendary potions (not to be confused with legendary potions).
+- We will get apothecary reagents by dismantling normal potions.
+We will then be able to use them to craft other potions.
+Apparently we'll be able to dismantle 7 day duration potions but not create them.

 [Back to Top](#top)